 Why is this recipe so special that I want to share it?
 Well, for me it isn’t special at all, to be honest.
-I have been making this Dairy Free Bolognese Sauce since forever.
-But my family loves it, in fact, my stepdaughters say “It’s the only Bolognese spaghetti they like” I don’t know if it true but they get mad if I don’t make it!
+I have been making this Dairy Free Bolognese Sauce since, forever.
+But my family loves it, in fact, my stepdaughters say “It’s the only Bolognese spaghetti they like” I don’t know if it is true but they get mad if I don’t make it!

-Fresh tomatoes for starters, no canned, we want to taste the freshness of the ingredients and trust me in this one.
+Fresh tomatoes for starters, no canned, we want to taste the freshness of the ingredients, and trust me in this one.
 For instance, I have made this recipe with can tomatoes and fresh tomatoes, I don’t know what it is but the taste changes from one to another.

-For spices, you’ll need paprika, garlic, onion powder, dried oregano, dried basil, pink Himalayan salt or sea salt, freshly ground black peppercorns and the star, dried bay leaf.
+For spices, you’ll need paprika, garlic, onion powder, dried oregano, dried basil, pink Himalayan salt or sea salt, freshly ground black peppercorns, and the star, dried bay leaf.

 Hope you enjoy my recipe and give it a go, snap a picture tag me on Instagram @ikarlina_l #ikarolina_l so I can see it.
 Also, I am on Pinterest iKarolinaL and Facebook ikarolinal .
 It will make my day.

 Share this recipe for High Protein Dairy Free Bolognese Sauce on social media

 This is my recipe for High Protein Dairy free Bolognese Sauce.
 If you like the recipe then consider sharing it with other high protein and dairy-free lovers on social media.